takekoputa/website/src/pages/work.md

 - Teaching Assistant, Computer Architectures (ECS 154B/ECS 201A), UC Davis (Winter 2022 & 2023).
 - Teaching Assistant, Optimization (MAT 168), UC Davis (Spring 2019).
 - Teaching Assistant, Abstract Mathematics (MAT 108), UC Davis (Winter 2019).

 ---

-## Internships

-- **[Google]**: I built a pre-RTL area estimation model for the [XLS project](https://github.com/google/xls) in the Summer of 2024, and worked on Borglet's CPU scheduling problem in the Summer of 2025.
-The area model is useful enough for optimizing the area of certain designs ;).
-- **[AMD Research]**: I built the software/hardware stack for a last-level cache prefetcher (the Pickle prefetcher) in the Summer of 2023.

----